12EveIshimwe/Pitch_App/README.md

 * 5.SignIn and SignOut.

 ## Expectations
-* 1.The user will see news various news.
+* 1.The user will be able to signin for viewing pitches or post a pitch..
 * 2.The user will select the ones they prefer.
 * 3.The user see all new sources from the source they selected.
 * 4.The user will see image description.